okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 If you want to review an in-progress submission, click **View** beside the name of your integration.

+Start to define your submission by specifying details in the [General Settings](#configure-general-settings) and [protocol specific](#configure-protocol-specific-settings) tabs.

 If you need to update an integration, see [Update your published integration](#update-your-published-integration).

+### Configure general settings

 In the General Settings page, you need to fill in the basic information about your integration:

-### App information
+#### App information

-* **Does your app exist in the OIN?**: If your integration already exists in the OIN, provide the **Existing OIN app name** so that the Okta OIN team can locate it.
+* **Does your app exist in the OIN?**: Indicate if your integration exists in the OIN.

+   * If your integration already exists in the OIN, provide the **Existing OIN app name** so that the Okta OIN team can locate it.

    * **What changes are you making to the existing OIN integration?**: If your integration already exists in the OIN, summarize the changes that you are requesting in your update.
 This summary helps the Okta OIN team address your changes.

 * **App name**: Provide a name for your integration.
 This is the main title used for your integration in the OIN.